-Jess Kersey is a second-year master’s student with the University of California Berkeley’s Energy and Resources Group.
-She is broadly interested in decentralized and innovative energy technologies for energy access and climate resilience in developing cities.
-She has a particular geographic interest in the Caribbean and Latin America.
-Jess is also a research affiliate of the Lawrence Berkeley National Lab and consultant for the Asian Development Bank.
+Jess Kersey is a third-year PhD student with the University of California Berkeley’s Energy and Resources Group.
+She is broadly interested in decentralized and innovative energy technologies for energy access and climate resilience in developing cities, with a particular geographic interest in Latin America, the Caribbean, and East Africa.
+Jess is also a research affiliate of the Lawrence Berkeley National Lab and consultant for the Asian Development Bank and the Rockefeller Foundation.